 “Don’t believe the hype!
 Configuration Manager is not Dead.” - Jack Lewis, Microsoft 365 suite of products architect, Microsoft

 The technology behemoth’s Technical Architect explored how the workplace is changing and driving the need for modernisation.
-Many businesses are turning to the ‘Modern Desktop’ – Lewis explained what Microsoft means by this:
+Many businesses are turning to the ‘Modern Desktop’ – Jack explained what Microsoft means by this:

-There are, however, new and better ways of doing things said Lewis:
+There are, however, new and better ways of doing things said Jack:

 “By introducing modern management, organisations can reduce their overall costs associated with device management and provide consistent experiences to end-users regardless of their location.”
-Lewis acknowledged there are challenges around adoption, typically with:
+Jack acknowledged there are challenges around adoption, typically with: